 The Meg (10 August)

 THIS IS THE ONE WHERE JASON STATHAM KICKS A BIG SHARK IN THE BALLS.

 Mila Kunis and Kate McKinnon star in this action comedy about two best friends who unexpectedly find themselves in the middle of an international spy-filled conspiracy.
 Expect silly accents, comedy henchmen, some really good swearing and a bit where they accidentally kill someone and are really horrified, then about thirty seconds later gun down loads of the buggers.

 The Equalizer 2 (17 August)

 It’s always surprising how many people you meet that haven’t seen The Equalizer.
 Enough people obviously saw it for them to warrant making a sequel, but you’ve never met any of them.
 So sort it out, you lot - The Equalizer is a cracking revenge flick with a well-ard Denzel wreaking havoc with a corkscrew like you’ve never seen.
 More of the same in the sequel, please.
-‘Course, nobody knows much about it, and there’s no trailer yet, but we know Denzel is back, and Game Of Thrones and Narcos’ Pedro Pascal pops up.
+‘Course, nobody knows much about it, but we know Denzel is back, and Game Of Thrones and Narcos’ Pedro Pascal pops up.

 Captive State (17 August)

 John Goodman stars in this mysterious sci-fi movie from Rise Of The Planet Of The Apes director Rupert Wyatt, set in the years following an alien invasion.
 One of the few entries on this list not based on a pre-existing property, plot details are scant, but we’re excited - nobody does cuddly/terrifying like Goodman.